-Yet, medical experts urging for research believe that recognising and establishing any relationship between the vaccine and menstrual cycles could, infact, prove to be helpful.
-Not only might it help one plan their vaccination better, putting accurate information out instead of keeping the people in the dark about what is happening to their bodies, could in fact help dissipate fears around the vaccine.
+Yet, medical experts urging for research believe that recognising and establishing any relationship between the vaccine and menstrual cycles could, in fact, prove to be helpful.
+Not only might it help one plan their vaccination better, but putting accurate information out instead of keeping people in the dark about what is happening to their bodies, could in fact help dissipate fears around the vaccine.

 Featured image source: Newslaundry